Lumu Discover

 Filtering information from massive data leaks can be daunting, as a 1GB leak may contain millions of entries.
 Searching for the email addresses of compromised employees can be a time-consuming task.
 However, the Compromised Employees section of Lumu Discover streamlines this process, saving your team time and effort.

 The Compromised Employees section provides information about the email accounts and credentials belonging to employees of your organization that have been compromised and shared in data leaks.
-You can find it by opening the External Attack Surface drop-down menu and clicking on the Compromised Employees option.
+You can find it by clicking on the Compromised Employees tab within your organization summary.

 By clicking on each entry, you will find a radial graph and additional information.